argoproj-labs/argocd-operator/docs/reference/api.html.md

 </td>
 <td>
 <p>Phase is a simple, high-level summary of where the ArgoCD is in its lifecycle.
-There are five possible phase values:
+There are four possible phase values:
 Pending: The ArgoCD has been accepted by the Kubernetes system, but one or more of the required resources have not been created.
 Available: All of the resources for the ArgoCD are ready.
 Failed: At least one resource has experienced a failure.